jjmutumi/tus_client/README.md

 ### Using Persistent URL Store

-This is only supported on Flutter Android, iOS and desktop, i.e. **not web**.
+This is only supported on Flutter Android, iOS, desktop and web.
 You need to add to your `pubspec.yaml`:

 ```yaml